seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 *Exit Worcester*

-You were about to speak….
+You were about to speak. ...
 *\[To Northumberland]*

 **NORTHUMBERLAND**
-…Yea, my good lord.
+...
+Yea, my good lord.
 Those prisoners in your highness' name demanded,
 Which Harry Percy here at Holmedon took,
 Were, as he says, not with such strength denied